holmes1000/Lunar-Path-Planning/README.md

 1. Load the crop from /images
 2. Do image processing (sobel filters, binary thresholding, morphological filter)
 3. Save those images to /binary_images
-2. Detect the craters (from images in /binary_images)
+4. Detect the craters (from images in /binary_images)
-3. Generate DepthAnything images (from images in /random_images)
+5. Generate DepthAnything images (from images in /random_images) and grid maps for comparison

 ## Phase 3: Prepare the data for path planning (generate_obstacles.py)
 1. Take the crater detections and turn them into obstacles to be used for the coverage method (combine visuals from detect_crater.py and run_depth_anything.py)